kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 	// the pod label selector will be selected.
         // +optional
         ContainerSelector map[string]string
  }
 ```

 Here is the definition of the ExecutionHookStatus.
 This represents the current state of a hook for all selected containers in the selected pods.

 ```
 // ExecutionHookStatus represents the current state of a hook type ExecutionHookStatus struct {
         // This is a list of ContainerExecutionHookStatus, with each status representing information
-        // about how hook is executed in a container, including pod name, container name, preAction
+        // about how hook is executed in a container, including pod name, container name, ActionTimestamp,
-        // timestamp, ActionSucceed, etc.
+        // ActionSucceed, etc.
         // +optional
         ContainerExecutionHookStatuses []ContainerExecutionHookStatus